Skip to main content

 You can ask things to the agent.
 It is like your virtual butler...
 When you go to Adaptive, check the navy blue chat icon on the top right:

-What does the agent offer:
+What does the agent offer as of the latest release?

 - Natural language interaction with the agent